eteq/zmk-feature-fracscaler/README.md

 # Fractional Input Scaler ZMK module

-This is a module that provides an input scaler that allows for fractional distances, to circumvent pixel minimums of 0/1.
+This is a module that provides an input scaler that statelessly allows fractional inputs, at the cost of determinacy.
+That is, it does not track remainders but rather probabilistically adds.